-The Child Welfare and Protection Policy Unit (CWPPU) is responsible for developing the policy and legislative framework in relation to child welfare and protection.
-The Unit also supports the Health Service Executive (HSE) to ensure the implementation of policy and the effective delivery of child welfare and protection services by the HSE at a local level.
+The Department of Children and Youth Affairs is responsible for developing the policy and legislative framework in relation to child welfare and protection.
+The Department also has oversight of the Child and Family Agency regarding the implementation of policy and the effective delivery of child welfare and protection services.

-Over the past number of years there has been a significant refocus in the delivery of Child Welfare and Protection Services in Ireland.
-There has been a move towards developing family and community support initiatives in order to identify issues at an early stage and to address them within the context of the family, while at the same time ensuring high quality care structures for any child in need of them.
+Over the past number of years there has been significant attention to the delivery of Child Welfare and Protection Services in Ireland.
+There has been a move towards developing family and community support initiatives in order to identify and address problems at an early stage within the context of the family, while at the same time ensuring high quality care services for any child who cannot remain at home.